 2. Prepare confinement herbs in advance

 A confinement nanny will brew daily TCM tonics and red date longan tea to nourish you.
-If you intend to shower, you will also need sufficient herbal packs to do so.
-So, shop around before you pop – you won’t want to instruct your husband to grab them at the last minute when your baby’s already home!
+If you intend to shower, you will need sufficient herbal packs to do so.
+Shop around before you pop — you won’t want to instruct your husband to grab them at the last minute when your baby’s already home!
 Some nannies have their own preferences, and you can check with them or their agencies how to go about buying the necessary herbs before the birth.

 TIP!
 Make sure that you have enough kettles, vacuum flasks and soup pots at home to cope with the daily brewing of different tonics and red date longan tea, as well as your hot water showers!